-As of 31 December 2018, the Company has seventeen (17) (2017: 17) senior management members comprising of Chief Executive Officer and his direct reports.
-No other material risk takers have been identified.
-The quantitative remuneration disclosure for the senior management members for the financial year ended 31 December 2018 is shown in the table below.
+As of 31 December 2019, the Company has seventeen (17) (2018: 17) senior management members comprising of Chief Executive Officer and his direct reports.
+Other material risk takers identified by the Company comprises of the Head of Fixed Income and Head of Equity.
+The quantitative remuneration disclosure for the senior management members for the financial year ended 31 December 2019 is shown in the table below.
 All the senior management members received variable remuneration for the financial year; none of the members receive any guaranteed bonus, severance payments or sign-on award during the financial year.